mozilla/testpilot/docs/development/deployment.md

 Create a deployment issue to track status and potential blockers.
 [Example](https://github.com/mozilla/testpilot/issues/1643).
 Give it a `needs:qa` label.

-Send out an email notification to `testpilot-dev@mozilla.com` to please test the staging environment.
+Send out an email notification to `testpilot-qa@softvision.ro` to please test the staging environment.
 [Example](https://mail.mozilla.org/pipermail/testpilot-dev/2016-October/000306.html).

 Include Softvision and the issue link in the email notification.